-- Similarly, in Back To The Future Part II an alternate timeline is created where Richard Nixon is still President in the 1980s following the repeal of the 22nd amendment, the Vietnam War rages on and crime and corruption are at endemic levels as Casinos spread nation wide.
+- Similarly, in Back to the Future Part II an alternate timeline is created where Richard Nixon is still President in the 1980s following the repeal of the 22nd amendment, the Vietnam War rages on and crime and corruption are at endemic levels as Casinos spread nation wide.

-- The corporation-as-government or Mega Corp in RoboCop.
+- The corporation-as-government or Mega Corp. in RoboCop.

-- In Sinclair Lewis' It Cant Happen Here a fascist government gets voted into office and proceeds to turn the country into an oppressive dictatorship.
+- In Sinclair Lewis' It Can't Happen Here a fascist government gets voted into office and proceeds to turn the country into an oppressive dictatorship.